 Bristol Myers Squibb Announces TRANSCEND CLL 004 Trial of Breyanzi® (lisocabtagene maraleucel) Met Primary Endpoint of Complete Response Rate in Patients with Relapsed or Refractory Chronic Lymphocytic Leukemia

-PRINCETON, N.J.--(BUSINESS WIRE)-- Bristol Myers Squibb (NYSE: BMY) today announced topline results from TRANSCEND CLL 004, a Phase 1/2, open-label, single-arm, multicenter study evaluating Breyanzi (lisocabtagene maraleucel) in adults with relapsed or refractory (R/R) chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).
-Results from TRANSCEND CLL 004 showed the study met the primary endpoint of complete response rate compared to historical control in the prespecified subset of patients with R/R CLL that was refractory to a BTK inhibitor and pretreated with a BCL-2 inhibitor.
-No new safety signals were reported for Breyanzi in this study.
+Bristol Myers Squibb (NYSE: BMY) announced promising topline results from the TRANSCEND CLL 004 study, a Phase 1/2 trial evaluating Breyanzi for adults with relapsed or refractory chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL).
+The study met its primary endpoint of complete response rate in patients refractory to a BTK inhibitor and treated with a BCL-2 inhibitor.
+No new safety signals for Breyanzi were reported.
+The trial represents a significant milestone as it is the first multicenter study exploring CAR T cell therapy for patients with limited treatment options.

 About TRANSCEND CLL 004